jones58/brutalist-map/README.md

 - I wanted a list of the places visited to show up when clicking the counter (0/67 etc.). i wrapped the counter in a div to make it clickable then wrote the necessary code in js.
 I originally thought about writing all the places in the list by accessing the geojson file but I thought keeping the complete list viewable only in map format enhanced the experience of exploration and intrigue from the website.
 I don't want to serve everything to visitors on a plate but instead let them discover places for themselves with the map.
 I left it to a list of the places visited, accessed via the saved local storage keys.
 - added an underline on hover to the links (github, list of places visited, description of brutalism) to make it more clear they are clickable on desktop.
 - added a description of what brutalism is in a popup when clicking on the description of the map.
-- shared with the world (friends, reddit, email, twitter, )
+- shared with the world (friends, reddit, email, twitter)

 ## TODO:

-- Couple of thoughts
-- It would be good if I could close the information for a building and see the entire map again. (seems the arrow does this but not very intuitive
+- Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).
+- Split into different js files.
-- Tooltips when I hover over a dot would also make it much more usable
+- Tooltips on hover over feature.

-- fix brunel university designed by - atm is half gibberish. is most western place.

-- Different colour marker for if visited -
+- Different colour marker for if visited

   - change marker color based on if feature exists in local storage
+  - if in local storage etc.

 - Accessibility

-  - Go through docs and see if there are any accessibility issues.
-  - Check in Lighthouse.
+  - Check in Lighthouse etc.

-- Keep testing and editing for different screen sizes.
-Use chrome, safari, firefox.
-Also browserstack and 192.168.0.254... on phone.
+- Test for different screen sizes.

-  -Edit popup size for mobile - atm it's too big and covers visited count (see on personal phone).

 - Add: https://commons.m.wikimedia.org/wiki/Category:St_Laurence_Church,_Catford + https://www.google.com/maps/@51.506232,-0.0877861,3a,75y,86.2h,103.38t/data=!3m6!1e1!3m4!1sqipjXXyY7azRH5kdluAQeQ!2e0!7i16384!8i8192?entry=ttu

-### Maybe
+### Maybe later

+- Seeing as much of the functionality of the project is in JavaScript, I think the whole project could do with being rebuilt in React, as it is hard to navigate the codebase at the moment, something a component based architecture would solve.
+- It would be good if I could close the information for a building and see the entire map again. (seems the arrow does this but not very intuitive)
 - filter by option, e.g. architect, area, material
 - material type: brick etc. with the designed and completed labels.
 - Add more info url to json and add to popup with js.